acyang97/random-sports-stuff/README.md

 - Built a page where I can select football players and compare their stats such as goals scored, assists, shots on target, etc
 - Data was scrapped using Selenium, learning how to scrap data was something new to me
 - Learnt and used D3 for data visualization.
+- First time using Vite, I'm impressed by it.